Nakul9918/Desktop-assistant-Bot-/README.md

     if window:
         window.output_box.append(f"You said: {original_query}\n")

-    # Check if user wants to quit
-    if "quit" in query:
-        speak("Goodbye!
-Closing the application.", window)
-        QApplication.quit()  # Quit the application
-        return

     # Check if user wants to set their name
     if "my name is" in query:
         name = query.replace("my name is", "").strip()